 In a healthy body, the ovaries make a tiny amount of male sex hormones (androgens).
 In PCOS, they start making too much androgens.
 This often causes you to stop ovulating, grow excessive facial and body hair, and acne.

 Someone with PCOS is known to have too much insulin, and are insulin resistant.
 When the body doesn’t use insulin well, blood sugar levels go up.
-Over time, this increases your risk of diabetes.
+Over time, this increases your risk of type 2 diabetes.